 Continuous Queries

-When you execute an instantaneous query, you are running the query against the database at a point in time.
-The database calculates the results to the query and returns them.
-While you work with those results, you are working with a static snapshot of the data and are unaware of any changes that may have happened to the data after you ran the query.
-If you run the same instantaneous query periodically, the query results might be different each time due to changes made to the data by other processes.
-But to understand what has changed, you would need to compare the most recent result with the previous result.
+When you execute an instantaneous query, you run the query against the database at a point in time.
+The database calculates the results and returns them.
+While you work with those results, you have a static snapshot–you are unaware of any changes that happen after you ran the query.
+If you run the same query periodically, the results might differ each time due to changes made by other processes.
+But to understand what changed, you would need to compare the most recent result with the previous result.

-Continuous Queries, once started, continue to run until they are stopped.
-While running, Continuous Queries maintain a perpetually accurate query result, incorporating any changes made to the source database as they occur.
-Not only do Continuous Queries allow you to request the query result as it was at any point in time, but as changes occur, the Continuous Query determines exactly which result elements have been added, updated, and deleted, and distributes a precise description of the changes to all Reactions that have subscribed to the Continuous Query.
+Continuous Queries, once started, continue to run until stopped.
+While running, they maintain a perpetually accurate query result, incorporating any changes made to the source database as they occur.
+Not only can you request the query result at any point in time, but as changes occur, the Continuous Query determines exactly which result elements have been added, updated, and deleted, and distributes a precise description of the changes to all Reactions that have subscribed to it.

-- describe in a single query expression which changes you are interested in detecting and what data you want notifications of those changes to contain.
+- Describe in a single query expression which changes you want to detect and what data notifications should contain

-- create queries that span data across multiple Sources without complex join syntax, even when there is no natural connection between data in the Source systems, including queries that incorporate both relational and graph sources.
+- Create queries that span data across multiple Sources without complex join syntax, even when there is no natural connection between data in the source systems

 Example: Incident Alerts

-Imagine an Incident Alerting Service which notifies managers if any of the employees in their team are at risk due to dangerous incidents happening in their location (e.g. fires, storms, protests, etc).
-For this example, assume the source data is a property graph of nodes (rectangles) and relations (lines) shown in the following diagram:
+Imagine an Incident Alerting Service that notifies managers when employees in their team are at risk due to dangerous incidents in their location (fires, storms, civil unrest, etc.).
+Assume the source data is a property graph of nodes (rectangles) and relations (lines) as shown:

-Using Drasi, the following Cypher query could be used to to identify each employee at risk:
+Using Drasi, you can write a query to identify each employee at risk.

 MATCH